Cover of The Surrender Experiment: My Journey into Life's Perfection

 Key Insights & Memorable Quotes

-Below are the most popular and impactful highlights and quotes from The Surrender Experiment: My Journey into Life's Perfection:
+The most popular highlights from The Surrender Experiment: My Journey into Life's Perfection, saved by readers on Screvi.

 “My formula for success was very simple: Do whatever is put in front of you with all your heart and soul without regard for personal results.
 Do the work as though it were given to you by the universe itself - because it was.”